yyd01245/grassroots-contracts/contracts/README.md

     `new_requested` is the new requested amount for the project.

+To leave a field unchanged, type "none" in its field. **In Development...**

 ### Ready the Project

-After project setup is complete, the last thing needed to do is to ready the project by calling the `grassroots::readyproject` action.
+After project setup is complete, the final step is to ready the project by calling the `grassroots::readyproject` action.

-Note that there is a non-refundable `25.0 TLOS` fee for readying a project, as this action is committing it to a crowdfunding campaign.
+Note that there is a non-refundable `25 TLOS` fee for readying a project.

-* `readyproject`(name project_name, name creator, uint8_t length_in_days)
+* `readyproject(name project_name, name creator, uint8_t length_in_days)`

-    `project_name` is the name of the project to ready.
+    `project_name` is the name of the project to be readied.

     `creator` is the name of the project creator.
 Only this account is authorized to ready the project.

-    `length_in_days` is the length in days that the project contribution/donation period will be open, from the time the readyproject action is called.
+    `length_in_days` is the number of days that the project contribution/donation period will be open, from the time the readyproject action is called.

 ### Wait for Contributions/Donations

-After readying the project simply wait for contributions and donations to roll in.
+After readying the project, simply wait for contributions and donations to roll in.
 Make sure people know about your project!

 ### Close the Project

 After the project's contribution/donation period is over, the project must be closed to determine whether the project was funded or not.

+This action can't be called until the contribution/donation period is over.

 * `closeproject(name project_name, name creator)`

     `project_name` is the name of the project to close.

     `creator` is the name of the project creator.
 Only this account is authorized to close the project.

+### Cancelling the Project

+Projects can be cancelled at any time before being readied.
+The RAM spent by emplacing the project info is also returned to the project creator.

+* `cancelproj(name project_name, name creator)`

+    `project_name` is the name of the project being cancelled.

+    `creator` is the name of the project creator.
+Only this account is authorized to cancel the project.

 ## Contributing to Projects